PhotoDirector 9 Review

 For Adobe Photoshop and Lightroom, you pay through a monthly subscription plan.
 You can choose to pay $29.99 a month and cancel anytime or $19.99 a month for a year commitment.
 There is also an option to make a years payment upfront at $239.88.
 While the monthly cost may seem low, it also means you don’t own the software outright and are continually paying to rent it.

 For PhotoDirector 9, there are two different versions of the software.
 The entry level is the Deluxe version, which is $59.99 to purchase.
 The Ultra, which has all the bells and whistles, is $169.99.
 But you own the software, without any future fees.
-We recommend you download the free trial and look out for upcoming discounts.
+We recommend you download the free trial and if you like the software you can buy it here and get a 10% discount (use coupon code: PHD10).

 Which raises the question — how serious are you about photo editing and photography in general?
 Is it something you want to pay for on a monthly basis going forward, or something you want to make a one-time investment in?